khgiddon/khgiddon.github.io/_posts/2024-02-03-chess-stamps.md

 title: Announcing "Chess Stamps" — a new tool for chess statistics
 ---

 [Chess Stamps](https://www.chessstamps.app) is a new tool I've created for pulling statistics on your chess games played on [Lichess](https://lichess.org).
+Soon after release, it was featured on the [Lichess homepage feed](https://lichess.org/feed#Kyg3W8) and received over 1,250 unique users in the first week.

 The tool combines two of my great loves (chess and statistics).
 It fills a need for me that I haven't seen elsewhere: contextualizing your opening repertoire as it compares to the population.
 For example: